 b. assure that network usage is authorized and consistent with the university’s mission; and

-01.03 To optimize their accessibility, usability, security, and privacy, all electronic and information resources developed or procured for use within the University Network shall comply with the applicable provisions of Texas Administrative Code, Chapter 213, Subchapter C, Rules §213.30 – §213.37, dealing with the accessibility, usability, and compatibility of electronic and information resources in institutions of higher education, commonly known as TAC 213.
+01.03 To optimize their accessibility, usability, security, and privacy, all electronic and information resources developed or procured for use within the university network shall comply with the applicable provisions of Texas Administrative Code, Chapter 213, Subchapter C, §213.30 – §213.37, dealing with the accessibility, usability, and compatibility of electronic and information resources in institutions of higher education.

 02. RELATED DOCUMENTS

 UPPS No. 04.01.01, Security of Texas State Information Resources